framps/raspiBackupDoc/en/src/hooks-for-own-scripts.md

 ### Notification extension

-For notifications via *Slack*, *Pushover* and *Telegram* no extensions need to be extensions need to be written.
-It is sufficient to configure the notifications in *raspiBackup* is sufficient.
+For notifications via *Slack*, *Pushover* and *Telegram* no extensions need to be written.
+It is sufficient to configure the notifications in *raspiBackup*.
 If you want to supply other notification targets, you can do this in a script with the name `raspiBackup_notify.sh`.